-A parasite is a living organism (maybe a bug, bacteria, fungi, protozoa) that lives upon and derives nutrients directly from a host (another living organism), without giving any benefit to the host.
-In absence of a host, a parasite cannot live, grow and multiply, therefore a parasite normally doesn’t kill the host but it can spread diseases, and some of these can be fatal.
-Parasites can be unicellular or multicellular and are often smaller as compared to the host.
+A parasite is a living organism (maybe a bug, bacteria, fungi, or protozoa) that lives upon and derives nutrients directly from a host (another living organism) without giving any benefit to the host.
+Without a host, a parasite cannot live, grow and multiply.
+Therefore, a parasite normally doesn’t kill the host, but it can spread diseases, and some of these can be fatal.
+Parasites can be unicellular or multicellular and are often smaller than the host.

 Types of parasites

-- Ectoparasite: Organisms that inhabit the surface of the body of the host without penetrating into the tissues are called ectoparasites.
-For example, human lice, fleas, ticks, mites, etc. They are important vectors transmitting the pathogenic microbes.
+Organisms that inhabit the surface of the body of the host without gaining access to internal tissues are called ectoparasites.
+Ectoparasites can survive on the host’s skin and cause skin irritations.
+Infection can range from asymptomatic to moderate itching.
 The infection by these parasites is called an infestation.

-- Endoparasite: Organisms that live within the body of the host (in the blood, tissues, body cavities, and other organs) are called endoparasites.
+Organisms that live within the host’s body (in the blood, tissues, body cavities, and other organs) are called endoparasites.
 Invasion by the endoparasite is called an infection.
 In humans, all pathogenic protozoan and helminthic parasites are endoparasites.
-For examples roundworm, hookworm, amoeba, etc.
+For example, roundworm, hookworm, amoeba, etc.

 - Accidental parasites: Parasites that infect an unusual host.
 For example, Echinococcus granulosus is common in dogs but may infect humans accidentally.